openaps/AndroidAPSdocs/docs/EN/Usage/Timezone-traveling.md

 (Timezone-traveling-accu-chek-combo)=
 ## Accu-Chek Combo

-AndroidAPS will issue an alarm if the time between pump and phone differs too much.
+AAPS will issue an alarm if the time between pump and phone differs too much.
 In case of DST time adjustment, this would be in the middle of the night.
 To prevent this and enjoy your sleep instead, follow these steps so that you can force the time change at a time convenient to yourself:

 ### Actions to take before the clock change
 1. Switch OFF any setting that automatically sets the timezone, so you can force the time change when you want to.
 How you can do this will depend on your smartphone and Android version.